Learning Outcomes

 Exam Warning

 Always check the terms of the trust instrument provided in a scenario.
 An express clause relating to income will override the statutory provisions of s.31 TA 1925.
-Also, be mindful of the date the trust was created, as the rules regarding the amount of income trustees could apply were different for trusts created before 1 October 2014.
-However, SQE1 typically assesses current law.
+Also, be mindful of the date the trust was created, as the statutory wording concerning discretion differs for trusts created before 1 October 2014.
+The default rules summarised above reflect current law.

 Distinction from Power of Advancement (s.32 TA 1925)